golemfactory/golem-js-preview-program/tasks/2-code-sandbox/README.md

 > **Warning**
 >
-> For this task, you will need to install Yagna Daemon with a version of at least 0.13-rc1, so that you don’t have issues with CORS!
+> For this task, you will need to install Yagna Daemon with a version of at least 0.13-rc2, so that you don’t have issues with CORS!
 >
 > To install the daemon in this version, use the script below:
 >
 > `$ curl -sSf https://join.golem.network/as-requestor | YA_INSTALLER_CORE=pre-rel-v0.13.0-rc2 bash -`
+>
+> To start the daemon with CORS support, run the script below
+>
+> `yagna service run --api-allow-origin='*'`

 ### Steps: